Salsa video

 HL

 Half hammerlock or Broken arm Half hammerlocks are very similar to the hammerlock positions; the only difference is that only the bent arm is held.
 Variations.
+HL

 Embrace